Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Law-corrected surrogate modeling with Gaussian process

 Bayesian methods offer advantages by explicitly accounting for parameter uncertainty, making them more robust in the presence of noisy or sparse data.
-By providing a full posterior distribution, they enable probabilistic interpretation and decision-making under uncertainty.
-Both deterministic and Bayesian methods can be computationally intensive, especially for high-dimensional models or when the likelihood function is complex.
-The surrogate model we construct mitigates the challenge of high computational cost by replacing the map \( \mathcal{M}_{\text{RBF-FD}}(\cdot) \) with \( \mathcal{M}_{\text{LC}}(\cdot) \).
+Although the sampling process in forward solving can be computationally intensive, this issue can be effectively alleviated by our proposed surrogate \( \mathcal{M}_{\text{LC}}\).